 Featured Local Job: Hair Stylist and Evening Receptionist

-Unique Salon looking to hire a full/part-time hairstylist and an Evening Receptionist.
+Unique Salon has openings for a full/part-time hairstylist and an Evening Receptionist.

 Hairstylist: